To sell your footage on NZ Stock Footage you’ll first need to set up a regular account.

 We have a 3 tiered pricing structure; Med Quality H264 at NZ$75, High Quality Photo Jpeg or Apple Pro Res at NZ$105 and Premium at NZ$150+.
 But we also offer the ability to set your own price for each individual video when uploading to sell.
 And if you believe they are of an exceptional quality or if acquiring them required a lot of effort you can submit them as ‘Premium +’.
 Aerial shots for example would usually be classed as premium, since they are expensive to acquire.

 NZ Stock Footage offers a standard 40% rate on your shot, that means whenever we sell something, you get 40% of it.
 Pretty straight forward.
 Or you can choose to be NZ Stock Footage exclusive which will net you a 50% return, on shots that you exclusively sell through us.

 Once you become a contributor you can check in to see how your shots are doing, see how many times they’ve been viewed.
 How many times they’ve been purchased and even check the most popular search terms to get an idea of what to shoot.

 There are a couple of ways of getting your footage to us,

 -The HTML uploader, go to 'My Account' and select the 'Upload New File' button.
-Choose the files you wish to upload from your computer.
+Choose the files you wish to upload from your computer and simply drag and drop them onto the upload pop up panel.
 Keep in mind you'll have to keep the browser open while the shots upload.

 -FTP, go to 'My Account' and select the 'Account' tab, scroll down and you will be able to set your preferred FTP password.
 You will be provided with the details you will need to enter into a FTP client, we recommend FileZIlla https://filezilla-project.org